John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Tantalus, a Linux Server Running CentOS/Notes on installing R packages with a non-standard install of GDAL app.md

     [jwallace@nwctantalus R]$ ldconfig -p | grep gdal

- See also 'Failing to install sf on a CentoOS machine with R 3.5.1':
+ See also 'Failing to install sf on a CentoOS machine with R 3.5.1' here:

      https://github.com/r-spatial/sf/issues/815